-- 1. Applicants must achieve a passing score on the Medical Assistant Assessment Test (HESI).
-This Test is a pre-admission assessment to determine whether a student has the necessary academic skills to perform effectively in the Medical Assisting field.
-Designed for students with a high-school education (or equivalent), the multiple-choice test is Medical Assisting-content focused and tests basic reading, vocabulary and critical thinking.
-Additional information about content areas can be obtained from the Medical Assisting Program Director. - 2.
-Priority consideration will be given to applicants who earn a score of 70% or higher on the exam.
-A score of 65-69 will require the applicant to meet with the Program Director for further consideration for entrance. - 3.
-Applicants must submit official high school transcripts and/or college/university transcripts. - 4.
+- 1. Applicants must submit official high school transcripts and/or college/university transcripts. - 2.
 In addition to the immunizations required of all applicants to Beal University, applicants are required to provide proof of immunizations against the following prior to attending MA101 Introduction to Medical Assisting: - a.
 Hepatitis Series B and Titer.
 6+ month process.
 If non-immune, a waiver is required. - b.
 Negative Test for Tuberculosis (PPD).
 A 2-step PPD is required. - c.
 Chickenpox with a Varicella Titer.
-If non-immune, 2 doses of Varicella virus vaccine is required. - 5.
+If non-immune, 2 doses of Varicella virus vaccine is required. - 3.
 Background checks are required for all Medical Assisting students.
 Students enrolling in the Medical Assisting program must successfully pass a background check prior to the beginning of the programs clinicals.

-Admissions Requirements for the Associate Degree Medical Assisting Program
+Admissions Requirements for the Associate Degree Medical Assistant Program

-In addition to the general Beal University admissions requirements found above, the Associate Degree in Medical Assisting requires:
+In addition to the general Beal University admissions requirements found above, the Associate Degree in Medical Assistant requires:

-- 1. Applicants must achieve a passing score on the Medical Assistant Assessment Test (HESI).
-This Test is a pre-admission assessment to determine whether a student has the necessary academic skills to perform effectively in the Medical Assisting field.
-Designed for students with a high-school education (or equivalent), the multiple-choice test is Medical Assisting-content focused and tests basic reading, vocabulary and critical thinking.
-Additional information about content areas can be obtained from the Medical Assisting Program Director. - 2.
-Priority consideration will be given to applicants who earn a score of 70% or higher on the exam.
-A score of 65-69 will require the applicant to meet with the Program Director for further consideration for entrance. - 3.
-Applicants must submit official high school transcripts and/or college/university transcripts. - 4.
+- 1. Applicants must submit official high school transcripts and/or college/university transcripts. - 2.
 In addition to the immunizations required of all applicants to Beal University, applicants are required to provide proof of immunizations against the following prior to attending MA101 Introduction to Medical Assisting: - a.
 Hepatitis Series B and Titer.
 6+ month process.
 If non-immune, a waiver is required. - b.
 Negative Test for Tuberculosis (PPD).
 A 2-step PPD is required. - c.
 Chickenpox with a Varicella Titer.
-If non-immune, 2 doses of Varicella virus vaccine is required. - 5.
-Background checks are required for all Medical Assisting students.
-Students enrolling in the Medical Assisting program must successfully pass a background check prior to the beginning of the programs clinicals.
+If non-immune, 2 doses of Varicella virus vaccine is required. - 3.
+Background checks are required for all Medical Assistant students.
+Students enrolling in the Medical Assistant program must successfully pass a background check prior to the beginning of the programs clinicals.